 Heating, ventilation, and air conditioning (HVAC) and lighting are the biggest users of electricity in commercial buildings, according to the EPA.
 So, addressing how much energy these systems use can make a big difference in energy consumption, save money and ensure comfort for tenants.

-As building owners think about how wintertime impacts their operations and energy consumption, there are five steps, in the areas of overall energy consumption, and lighting and HVAC specifically, to becoming more energy efficient this season.
+As building owners think about how wintertime impacts their operations and energy consumption, here is a 5 step checklist covering overall energy consumption, lighting and HVAC to help you become more energy efficient this season.

 3. Control your lighting.
 This can include using a building automation system to automate lighting based on occupancy schedule, sensors to dim or shut off lights in rooms and areas when they are not being used, setting fixtures to use less than 100% lighting when it’s possible to use a lower light level, and finding ways to make use of more natural light when possible.

 4. Check the boiler and system.
 Take this time to clean or replace air filters; also seal ducts to prevent leaks and heat loss.
 Insulate the steam and hot water pipes, to ensure there is no excessive heat loss during transmission.